tremorris1999/speed-commerce/schema/back/data/REVIEWS.md

 # Reviews
 ## Functionality
-This module needs to implement the following behavior:
+The reviews module needs to implement the following behavior:
 - [ ] Retrieve all reviews corresponding to a product (pagination to be explored later).
 - [ ] Retrieve an individual review given its ObjectId.
 - [ ] Insert a new review corresponding to a product.